dmd-program/dmd-100/topics/organizing_story_development.md

 #### Structure

-1. Choose or design a structural model for the narrative
+1. Choose or design a structural model for the narrative.
-   * Should support critical story path and desired supplemental story interaction
+   * The narrative structure should support critical story path and desired supplemental story interaction
    * If developing an interactive story, the structure might be on a dynamic scale between linear and non-linear.
 In games, cut scenes tend to be linear while gameplay and interaction tends to be non-linear.